Sioux Falls, South Dakota: Economy

+Top employers

+According to the city's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

 Partially due to the lack of a state corporate income tax, Sioux Falls is home to a number of financial companies.
 The largest employers among these are Wells Fargo and Citigroup.

-While no longer as economically dominant as it once was, the manufacturing and food processing sector remains an important component of Sioux Falls's economy.
+While no longer as economically dominant as it once was, the manufacturing and food processing sector remains an important component of Sioux Falls' economy.
 The Smithfield Foods/John Morrell meatpacking plant is the city's third-largest employer.

 Arts and culture

 Events

 Downtown Sioux Falls hosts a SculptureWalk every summer and "First Fridays" on the first Friday of each summer month.
-The Downtown Riverfest is an annual Sioux Falls festival.
+The Downtown Riverfest brings live music, art, kids' activities and more in an annual festival that embraces the beauty of the Big Sioux.

 Festival of Bands is a regional competition that hosts over 40 marching bands each year from across the Midwest.
 The Sioux Empire Spectacular is a Drum Corps regional competition.
 Party in the Park is an annual outdoor musical event held at Terrace Park.
 The Sioux Empire Fair is a regional fair held at the W. H. Lyon Fairgrounds, and the Sioux Falls JazzFest is hosted at Yankton Trail Park each year.

 SiouxperCon is an annual nonprofit fan convention that celebrates comic books, sci-fi, fantasy, anime, board games, and video gaming.